Ndamukong Suh, with Hall of Fame dreams, expects to ‘cause havoc’ in 2017

 So it’s no surprise then that Sapp is one of two named players whose careers Suh wants to emulate.

-“I think I've always prided myself on wanting to be a guy who's been very similar to the greats,” Suh said.
+“I think I’ve always prided myself on wanting to be a guy who’s been very similar to the greats,” Suh said.
 “Obviously, Reggie White, Warren Sapp, guys at that caliber that have changed the game from that particular position.
-But I'm only eight years into the league.
-They played many, many more years than me.
+But I’m only eight years into the league.
+They played many, many more years than me.”

 Suh added: “I still have a lot of work ahead of myself.
 I think in this particular instances, one of the things that I would want for people to recognize from me is [that] you have to know where I am at on the football field at all times.
 If you don’t, I should be causing havoc.
 And even if you do, I still want to cause havoc.”

 He has, by and large, during his time in Miami.
 After a rough start to his time here, he’s given the Dolphins exactly what they expected.
-Coaches rave at how he regularly fends off double teams, and if he isn’t part of a play on the front end, he’ll sprint downfield to make a stop on the back end.
+Coaches rave at how he regularly fends off double teams, and if he isn’t part of a play on the front end he’ll sprint downfield to make a stop on the back end.
 Why?
 Because that’s where the ball is.

 Still, at age 30, there’s reason to at least wonder how much longer he’ll be able play at this level.

-Suh doesn’t have that answer, but instead is focusing on the present.
+Suh doesn’t have that answer but instead is focusing on the present.
 That’s what Lions veterans Kyle Vanden Bosch and Corey Williams did when Suh’s career was just starting.

-He’s obsessive when it comes to caring for his body, and has been that way to some degree since college.
-He has “five strenuous weeks” of training ahead for him in Oregon once minicamp wraps Thursday.
+He’s obsessive when it comes to caring for his body and has been that way to some degree since college.
+He has “five strenuous weeks” of training ahead of him in Oregon once minicamp wraps up Thursday.

 Adam H. Beasley: 305-376-3565, @AdamHBeasley